 The site boasts two pools set in lush green plains and surrounded by breathtaking views of the mountains.
 The first pool is around 10 feet wide and has a depth of around 3 feet, offering a warm and relaxing temperature.
 The second pool has is slightly bigger in size, and is hotter as well.
 The waters are an intense blue, and rich in minerals, perfect for a dip to refresh your body and mind.

 Deep Creek Hot Springs – The Deep Creek Hot Springs flow out from the Mojave River in the northern part of the Mojave Desert at the foot of the San Bernardino Mountain Range.
 They can be accessed via the Pacific Crest Trail or the Freedom Trail.

 Under the management of the San Bernardino National Forest, the area features a number of pools, filled with both hot and cold waters.
 The soaking area is surrounded by exotic views of the woodlands and the conifer forests.

+These visitors simply want to enjoy the therapeutic and healing powers of the mineral rich waters.
 So which of these hot springs in California are you planning to visit next?
-We’re sure your trip will be an enjoyable one!
+We’re sure your Golden State road trip will be an enjoyable one!